 Is Marijuana-Derived CBD Legal?

-While hemp-derived CBD is federally as long as it adheres to the law, marijuana-derived CBD is a bit more complicated because it is derived from a plant that is illegal.
+While hemp-derived CBD is federally legal, as long as it adheres to the law, marijuana-derived CBD is a bit more complicated because it is derived from a plant that is illegal.

 In some states, such as California and Colorado, marijuana is legal for recreational usage, and naturally so is marijuana-derived CBD.
 Others allow marijuana-derived CBD usage under certain conditions, such as a specific medical condition, and some states strictly prohibit it.